bakonaanlong/worded_domain_lookup/README.md

 ### Word List Format

-The script expects a plain text file with one word per line:
+The script expects a plain text file with one word per line like below:

 ```
 apple